 You may prepare your own healthy potting mix at home by mixing equal amounts of soil, perlite, and cocopeat.

-Apply a weak quick fix of a complete nutrient solution every two weeks throughout the growing period.
-During the cold season, do not fertilize.
+Apply a weak quick fix of a complete nutrient solution every month throughout the growing period.
+But do not fertilize during winter.

 These plants can often expand all year.
-If that’s the scenario, nourish them with a diluted liquid fertilizer all through instances of apparent leafy expansion.
+If that’s the scenario, nourish them with a diluted liquid fertilizer through apparent leafy expansion.

 Always dilute the fertilizer in plain water before fertilizing.
 Or, you can even top the potting mix with vermicompost or rich organic manure.